Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 One element that would be considered a "double-edged sword" is the use of humor.
 Unlike Boo Brothers, the movie relies more on puns than slapstick.
-Knowing that this is a movie aimed at young children, there is nothing wrong with having with a little word play to give some laughs.
-For the movie's case, it sometimes goes a little much whenever a character makes a pun involving either bats or fire.
-Then again, they are overall harmless in their own right and there are occasionally some chuckle worthy moments.
+Knowing that this is a movie aimed at young children, there is nothing wrong with having a little wordplay to give some laughs.
+For the movie's case, it sometimes becomes a little too much whenever a character makes a pun involving either bats or fire.
+Then again, they are overall harmless in their own right and there are occasionally some chuckle-worthy moments.
 Nonetheless, you will be invested and charmed by this ingenious story.

 But then, we have the standout characters: The Grimwood Girls: Sibella is Count Dracula's most kind and helpful daughter.
 Winnie is the Wolf Man's tomboyish daughter with a knack for howling.
 Elsa is the Frankenstein Monster's strongest and plain-spoken daughter.
 Phantasma is the Phantom's hyperactive and musically gifted daughter.
 Tanis is the Mummy's youngest and brave daughter.
 Speaking of the aforementioned fathers, they are depicted as soft parents but do have a cautious side in case something happens to their daughters.

 As for the voice acting, we get the usual talented performances from Don Messick and Casey Kasem.
-But, we also get to hear some veteran television voice actors like Susan Blu, Hamilton Camp, Russi Taylor and Frank Welker.
-Here's a fun fact: a a couple of the child actors who played the Calloway cadets actually went places in their voice acting careers like Scott Menville and Bumper Robinson.
+But, we also get to hear some veteran television voice actors like Susan Blu, Hamilton Camp, Russi Taylor, and Frank Welker.
+Here's a fun fact: a couple of the child actors who played the Calloway cadets actually went places in their voice-acting careers like Scott Menville and Bumper Robinson.
 Did I forget to mention Chunk from The Goonies did the voice of Grunt?
 With a cast of charming characters, you will be glad to remember them.